xiw022/PowerDialer/README.md

 # Power Dialer
-A web application that allows users to upload lists of patients and directly call out to enroll them
+A web application that allows users to upload lists of patients and directly call out to enroll them The list of patients is prioritized by Machine Learning algorithm

 ## Getting Started
 Most up-to-date version is in "test" branch.
 Please clone from such branch.